capistrano-plugins/capistrano-secrets-yml/README.md

 ### Setup and usage

-- make sure your local `config/secrets.yml` is not git tracked.
+- Make sure your local `config/secrets.yml` is not git tracked.
 It **should be on the disk**, but gitignored.

-- populate production secrets in local `config/secrets.yml`:
+- Populate production secrets in local `config/secrets.yml`:

         production:
           secret_key_base: d6ced...

-- add to `Capfile`:
+- Add to `Capfile`:

         require 'capistrano/secrets_yml'

+- Within your app/config/deploy/#{environment}.rb files, make sure to specify:

+        set :system_user, 'ssh_user' # defaults to root user; This user will SSH into the servers to generate all necessary files

-- create `secrets.yml` file on the remote server by executing this task:
+- Create `secrets.yml` file on the remote server by executing this task:

         $ bundle exec cap production setup